TonicArtos/FilePicker/README.md

 # FilePicker
-A file picker for Android with a responsive UI that can be embedded in your app in a number of different ways.
+A file picker fragment for Android that can be embedded in your app.

+*File Picker now uses the new Android Studio/Gradle build system and project format.
+As such, it is incompatible with the present Eclipse/ANT project format.*

+## Example
+There will soon be an example hosted in another git repo.

+## Usage
+Integrating FilePicker into your project is easy.
+Simply add the FilePicker

 ## Roadmap
 ### 0.2